arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 Not only does this approach potentially provide more accurate projections of the limits of vaccination coverage, but may also improve disease burden estimates by describing _who_ can be immunized; overlap between access and healthcare-seeking behavior with disease vulnerability will highlight gaps that need to be overcome.

 This approach can also shed light on effectiveness of non-pharmaceutical interventions in heterogeneous populations, where traditional measures derived from demographic data, such as age-based mixing matrices, may over-simplify the dynamics.
-Characterizing complex network structures has been a point of focus in the study and prevention of sexually transmitted infections (STIs) _*[REF]*_.
+Characterizing complex network structures has been a point of focus in the study and prevention of sexually transmitted infections (STIs) @kretzschmarMeasuresConcurrencyNetworks1996 @whittlesDynamicPowerlawSexual2019 @spicknallModelingImpactSexual2022.
-However, the process if often laborious, disease-specific, and subject to change _*[REF]*_.
+However, the process if often laborious, requires the computation of difficult-to-calculate network measures like partner concurrency, and is subject to change @uongAssessmentBiasEstimates2020 @drumrightPeopleReallyKnow2004 @nelsonMeasuringSexPartner2007.
 In such systems heterogeneity exists across multiple facets, which may not be adequately captured by standard discretizations.
-The incorporation of different data sources and categorization approaches may serve as a beneficial middle ground, allowing for a more accurate depiction of the true heterogeneity in disease risk than age classes, while also requiring less hands-on data collection than mapping contact networks; behavioral surveys can be implemented online, and pose potentially less sensitive questions that may otherwise act as a barrier to participation.
+The incorporation of different data sources and categorization approaches may serve as a beneficial middle ground, allowing for a more accurate depiction of the true heterogeneity in disease risk than provided by age classes and demographic data, while also requiring less hands-on data collection than mapping contact networks; behavioral surveys can be implemented online, and pose potentially less sensitive questions than necessary to build a sexual network, which may act as a barrier to participation @itoExploringSexualContact2022.
-This is particularly important when designing interventions for novel pathogens, where the most at-risk groups, and therefore most beneficial to target, might not translate to previously observed pathogens and outbreaks and may change over time, and urgent actions are necessary to minimize the impact _*[REF]*_.
+This is particularly important when designing interventions for novel pathogens, where information is limited, prior observations may not hold and are likely to change over time, and urgent actions are necessary to minimize the impact @glennonChallengesModelingEmergence2021 @lloyd-smithNineChallengesModelling2015.

 == Discretization of Infection Status

 It is imperative to evaluate the effects of discretizing not only exposure classes, but also the outcomes of an infectious disease system.
 In public health surveillance programs, incidence of disease occurrence must be tabulated before the need for and level of action can be decided upon.
 Uncertainty in the observational process can occur through two mechanisms: uncertainty in who and how many individuals are counted (observed and tested), and uncertainty in the underlying test results.
-Incorporating uncertainty in the reporting of cases has been of increasing interest in the parameterization of mathematical models, particularly for the estimation of $R_"t"$ @pitzerImpactChangesDiagnostic2021 @gosticPracticalConsiderationsMeasuring2020 @abbottEstimatingTimevaryingReproduction2020 @larremoreTestSensitivitySecondary2021 and disease burden _*[REF]*_.
+Incorporating uncertainty in the reporting of cases has been of increasing interest in the parameterization of mathematical models, particularly for the estimation of $R_"t"$ @pitzerImpactChangesDiagnostic2021 @gosticPracticalConsiderationsMeasuring2020 @abbottEstimatingTimevaryingReproduction2020 @larremoreTestSensitivitySecondary2021 and disease burden @shattockContributionVaccinationImproved2024 @vosGlobalBurden3692020 @winterFeasibilityMeaslesRubella2022.
 However, the accuracy of the diagnostic used to make this determination affects the incidence, necessarily turning a quantitative input (pathogen load/host response) into a binary value, with associated classification errors.
 Previous inclusions of diagnostic uncertainty amount to under-reporting as only one pathogen is simulated, removing the opportunity for false-positive test results @pitzerImpactChangesDiagnostic2021 @gosticPracticalConsiderationsMeasuring2020 @abbottEstimatingTimevaryingReproduction2020 @larremoreTestSensitivitySecondary2021 @middletonModelingTransmissionMitigation2024.